The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Further comments and open problems

-Since M\"obius transformations of $\Chat$ extend to isometries of the hyperbolic $3$-space $\m H^3$ (whose boundary at $\infty$ is identified with the Riemann sphere $\Chat$) and being a Weil-Petersson quasicircle is a M\"obius invariant property, it is natural to try to relate our foliations by Weil-Petersson quasicircles to objects in $\m H^3$.
-In \cite{Anderson}, it is shown that every Jordan curve bounds at least one minimal disk in $\m H^3$, and \cite{bishop-WP} shows that a Jordan curve is a Weil-Petersson quasicircle if and only if any such minimal disk in $\m H^3$ has finite total curvature.
+\textbf{``Foliations'' in hyperbolic $3$-space.} Since M\"obius transformations of $\Chat$ extend to isometries of the hyperbolic $3$-space $\m H^3$ (whose boundary at $\infty$ is identified with the Riemann sphere $\Chat$) and being a Weil--Petersson quasicircle is a M\"obius invariant property, it is natural to try to relate our foliations by Weil--Petersson quasicircles to objects in $\m H^3$.
+In \cite{Anderson}, it is shown that every Jordan curve bounds at least one minimal disk in $\m H^3$, and \cite{bishop-WP} shows that a Jordan curve is a Weil--Petersson quasicircle if and only if any such minimal disk in $\m H^3$ has finite total curvature.
 For example, when $\g$ is a circle, the unique minimal surface is the totally geodesic surface, namely the hemisphere bounded by $\g$.
-Although the minimal disk for a given boundary curve may not be unique in general, \cite[Thm.\,B]{Seppi} and a bound on the quasiconformal constant of the Weil-Petersson quasicircle imply uniqueness when the Loewner energy of $\g$ is small enough.

-Hence, for small enough $S(\rho)$, Theorem~\ref{thm:WP-leaf} and Corollary~\ref{cor:WP-LE-bound} imply that the foliation $(\g_t)_{t \in \m R}$ uniquely determines a family of minimal disks of finite total curvature $(\Sigma_t)_{t \in \m R}$ in $\m H^3$, where $\Sigma_t$ is bounded by the leaf $\g_t$.
+Although the minimal disk for a given boundary curve may not be unique in general, \cite[Thm.\,B]{Seppi} and a bound on the quasiconformal constant of the Weil--Petersson quasicircle together imply uniqueness when the Loewner energy of $\g$ is small enough.
+Hence, for sufficiently small $S(\rho)$, Theorem~\ref{thm:WP-leaf} and Corollary~\ref{cor:WP-LE-bound} imply that the foliation $(\g_t)_{t \in \m R}$ uniquely determines a family of minimal disks of finite total curvature $(\Sigma_t)_{t \in \m R}$ in $\m H^3$, where $\Sigma_t$ is bounded by the leaf $\g_t$.
 We believe that the family $(\Sigma_t)_{t \in \m R}$ forms a smooth foliation of $\m H^3$ in this case.
-Such families of minimal surfaces seem interesting to study in their own right and, by embedding into a dynamical family, could be useful in the analysis of minimal surfaces in $\m H^3$ bounded by Weil-Petersson quasicircles and in deriving a rigorous AdS$_3/$CFT$_2$ holographic principle.
+Such families of minimal surfaces seem interesting to study in their own right and, by embedding into a dynamical family, could be useful in the analysis of minimal surfaces in $\m H^3$ bounded by Weil--Petersson quasicircles and in deriving a rigorous AdS$_3/$CFT$_2$ holographic principle.